iangthomas/Ride-Sharing/README.md

 # Technical Discussion
 I built this app without a custom backend.
-I’m generalizing for sake of discussion, but many ride sharing apps use a comparatively simple client app that communicates with a complex backend (*Figure 1*).
-My idea is to reverse this paradigm: with a complex client app powered by a comparatively simple backend (*Figure 2*).
+I’m generalizing for sake of discussion, but many ride sharing apps use a comparatively simple client app that communicates with a complex backend (**Figure 1**).
+My idea is to reverse this paradigm: with a complex client app powered by a comparatively simple backend (**Figure 2**).
+See [**Appendix A**](#appendix-a) for a screenshot of the backend’s entirety.

 My simple backend is akin to a messaging board, it is the way for the drivers and passengers to pass messages; with all the complex processing taking place on the client app.